Get a free, no obligation personal loan quote with rates as low as 9.99%

 What is a hard inquiry?

-When you apply for a loan or a credit card, the lender or credit card provider will want to see check your credit.
-When this happens, a “hard inquiry” will be noted on your credit report, which can negatively impact your credit.
+When you apply for a loan or a credit card, the lender or provider will want to check your credit.
+When this happens, a “hard inquiry” will be noted on your credit report and will negatively affect your credit.
+That said, this effect is only temporary.

 How do I know if I’ve been a victim of identity theft?

-To see if you’ve been a victim of identity theft, check for any unfamiliar charges on your credit report that do not belong to you as well as accounts you didn’t open, debts that you can’t explain or inaccurate information such as your social insurance number, name, address, or employer.
+To see if you’ve been a victim of identity theft, check for any unfamiliar charges on your credit report that do not belong to you as well as accounts you didn’t open, debts that you can’t explain or inaccurate information such as your name, address, or employer.

 How do you dispute an error on your credit report?

-You can dispute an error on your credit report with either credit bureau.
-If there’s an error on your TransUnion credit report, you can launch a dispute with them and the same with Equifax.
+You can dispute an error on your credit report with either credit bureau: Equifax or TransUnion.
 Both credit bureaus have their own dispute process, but you can generally file a dispute online, by mail or by phone.

 Lisa Rennie avatar on Loans Canada